Dan Willis (author)

-Dan Willis is an author of young adult and other fantasy novels in the Dragonlance series created by Margaret Weis and Tracy Hickman.
+Dan Willis is an American author of young adult and other fantasy novels in the Dragonlance series created by Margaret Weis and Tracy Hickman.
 He lives in Utah.

 Biography

 His Dragonlance fantasy novels were his first books published by a major publisher, and his first young adult works as well.
 All three of his Dragonlance: The New Adventures books are on the accelerated reading list for a junior high school in Utah.

 Willis lives in Utah with his wife and four children.
 In addition to writing, Willis is a web designer and columnist, and a computer programmer.